thiagojedi/thiagojedi.github.io/src/blog/2023-08-11_explanning-my-activitypub-comments.md

 ## Simple as that

+That's all I wanted to share with you.
+You may find the final and complete code [here][jedi01].
+And the CSS for the comments are in a dedicated file [here][jedi02].
+Feel free to use them.

 My current flow today is as follows: I publish an article on my blog, then I post a toot on my Mastodon profile promoting the post.
 With that toot url, I update my blog article connecting both.
 Et voilà!
 Replies are not comments.